| |

 |

-propelled by propellers or water jets.
-Both of these came into common use
+by propellers or water jets.
+Both of these came into common use before

-before modern control systems: Propellers were used on the Monitor and the
+modern computer control systems: propellers were used on the Monitor and the

 Merrimac in 1865; water jets became common in the 1960s.

-left incorporates controllable inlets, several internal flow controls, and a
+inlets, several internal flow controls, and a controllable nozzle.

-features are on the wish list of military, commercial, and recreational
+benefits of these features are on the wish list of military, commercial, and

-boaters.
-They include substantial improvements in safety, fuel-economy,
+recreational boaters.
+They include substantial improvements in safety,

 |